aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 cfg, err := config.LoadDefaultConfig(config.WithCredentialsProvider(customProvider))
 ```

-A credential provider passed in this manner will be exclusivly be used by the SDK, and no other credentials will be
-loaded from other sources.
+If you explicitly provide credentials, as in this example, the SDK uses only those credentials.

 {{% pageinfo color="info" %}}
 All credential providers passed to or returned by `LoadDefaultConfig` will be wrapped in a
 [CredentialsCache]({{< apiref "aws#CredentialsCache" >}}) automatically.
 This allows for caching and concurrency safe
 credential access.
-If you explicitly configure a provider on `aws.Config` directly you will need to wrap the provider
+If you explicitly configure a provider on `aws.Config` directly you must wrap the provider
 with this type explicitly.
 {{% /pageinfo %}}